-Health Chief Tom Price Resigns & Tweets Show That People Are Shook
+Trump's Health Chief Tom Price Just Resigned And People Are Shook

 At this point, it kinda seems like Queen's seminal hit "Another One Bites The Dust" should be the theme song for the Trump administration.
 Since the president entered The White House in January 2017, 10 key government officials have either been fired or quit – and now we have one more to add to that list.
 Health chief Tom Price resigned on Sept.
 29, after receiving mountains of backlash for taking private plane trips on the taxpayer's dime.